About Novus Ordo Watch

 As a web site, Novus Ordo Watch has been in operation since the fall of 2002.
 Our primary target audience is good-willed souls in the Novus Ordo Church who are realizing that something is woefully wrong and amiss about their religion but lack sufficient information to see the whole picture.

 Novus Ordo Watch is a project of Interregnum Foundation, Inc., a 501(c)(3) non-profit organization registered in Ohio, United States.
 All financial contributions are tax-deductible to the extent permitted by law.
 If you are interested in supporting our apostolate, please click here.
 Please see important legal and content disclaimers here.
+Our patron saints are Our Lady of La Salette, St. Vincent Strambi, and Bl.
+Anna-Maria Taigi.

 May your visit to this web site be a blessed and fruitful one.